SquallSeeD31/spirit-vale-tools/docs/packet/packet-decoding.md

 ### Eternal Tower state

 `ETUpdateRun`/`ETAdvanceFloor` (`PlayerController` wireHash 95/96) are still
-present in the generated rpc map - scraped from the live assembly, so the methods still exist - but do not appear anywhere in real Eternal Tower captures spanning entry, a mid-tower session, and multiple floor transitions.
+present in the generated rpc map, scraped from the live assembly, and their RPC links are registered for spawned PlayerController components.
+That proves the methods still exist in the build, but not that the server calls them.
+Observed Eternal Tower captures contain no invocation of either method, whether resolved, unresolved, or malformed.
-`FishNetEternalTowerTracker` instead follows the mechanism the client-side ISIL actually exercises: `PlayerController.DrawTitle`, a targetRpc that broadcasts a title banner (`"<tower name>\nFloor <n>"`, e.g. `"The Echoing Spire\nFloor 12"`), and `PlayerController.ClientInstancedMapReady`, which confirms the instanced map the client is bound to and carries its instance id
+`FishNetEternalTowerTracker` instead follows the mechanism the client-side IL actually exercises: `PlayerController.DrawTitle`, a targetRpc that broadcasts a title banner (`"<tower name>\nFloor <n>"`, e.g. `"The Echoing Spire\nFloor 12"`), and `PlayerController.ClientInstancedMapReady`, which confirms the instanced map the client is bound to and carries its instance id